Best American Cars According to Consumer Reports

 Full-size pickup – overall score 77

 F-150’s appearance as best American full-size truck doesn’t really surprise us.
-New generation is handsome, light, capable and relatively efficient thanks to the new batch of EcoBoost powertrains.
+It’s one of the most reliable American cars on the market, and the new generation in particular, is handsome, light, capable and relatively efficient thanks to the new batch of EcoBoost powertrains.
 Larger EcoBoost (3.5L V6) is almost stronger than 5.0L V8 which sits atop the food chain.
 Needless to say, it’s much more efficient in certain conditions which earns it better scores.
 Finally, XLT trim offers most features available in higher echelons, that are entirely unavailable in entry-level models.
 That’s why XLT F-150 takes the biscuit as one of the best American cars you can buy right now.

 Categories: Gear Grinding